VAID: Indexing View Designs in Visual Analytics System: Related Work

 \subsection{Visualization Design in Visual Analytics}

 Since the analysis problems and data structures are getting more complex in recent years, visual analytics (VA) systems are equipped with more features to fulfill the analytical requirements.
-Therefore, researchers reflected on the scope and challenges of VA~\cite{Keim2008} and proposed a series of conceptual models.
+Therefore, researchers reflected on the scope and challenges of VA~\cite{Keim2008, kui2022surveya} and proposed a series of conceptual models.
 For example, Sacha et al.~\cite{sacha2014knowledge} have proposed a knowledge generation model to characterize VA systems and their use in sensemaking.
 According to the model, VA systems should be well integrated into the human knowledge generation loop from hypothesis and action to derive the findings and insights.
-A VA system is composed of three components, namely, data, visualization, and algorithms, involving the pipeline of information visualization and the process of knowledge discovery and data mining.
+Moreover, they think that the VA system is composed of three components, namely, data, visualization, and algorithms, involving the pipeline of information visualization and the process of knowledge discovery and data mining.

 To design visualizations that are compatible with the knowledge generation pipeline~\cite{sacha2014knowledge}, Munzner~\cite{munzner2009nested} has proposed a nested model for visualization design and evaluation.
 The nested model consists of four stages: 1) domain problem and data characterization, 2) operation and data type abstraction, 3) visualization design, and 4) algorithm design.
 The first two stages are considered different levels of abstraction of the data and tasks.
-With the abstracted data and tasks, the design choices of visualizations can be further derived based on the theories in information visualization, such as expressiveness and effectiveness criteria~\cite{mackinlay1987automatic} and the rules of visual mapping \cite{card1999readings,munzner2014visualization}.
+With the abstracted data and tasks, the design choices of visualizations can be further derived based on the theories in information visualization, such as expressiveness and effectiveness criteria~\cite{mackinlay1987automatic} and the rules of visual mapping~\cite{card1999readings,munzner2014visualization}.
 The nested model provides prescriptive guidance for visualization experts in constructing VA systems.
-Inspired by the model, we construct a knowledge base of visual analytics describing visualizations from their analytical tasks, visual encodings, and compositions.
-Compared to conceptual models, the knowledge base we present is a unique contribution to the community for data-driven analysis and design inspiration to promote research on VA systems.
+Inspired by the model, we construct an index structure of visual analytics describing visualizations from their analytical tasks and visual designs.
+Compared to conceptual models, the structure we present is a unique contribution to the community for data-driven analysis and design inspiration to promote research on VA systems.